 Rebalancing Society

-Two years have passed since ManageMagazine invited members to a day with Henry Mintzberg in Copenhagen.
+Years have passed since ManageMagazine, with Hildebrandt & Brandi, invited members and friends to a day with Henry Mintzberg in Copenhagen.

 It was a beautiful sunny day in May.

-The world of ‘a day in May’ per 2020 looks much different as the global pandemic of Covid-19 has swept across our communities.
-We are facing a ‘new tomorrow’ and are searching for new ways, approaches, and solutions for facing this new world in a sensible manner.
+The world of ‘a day in May’ anno 2024 looks much different – we’ve passed a global pandemic and are facing a ‘new tomorrow’ where many of us have been searching for new ways, approaches, and solutions for facing this new world in ways that respect people, organizations, and the planet.

-Talking about Rebalancing Society is in this light as relevant as ever.
+Talking about Rebalancing Society is in this light as relevant as ever and we hope you will enjoy this evergreen from Professor Henry Mintzberg.

 Here’s a couple of our favorite points made by Mintzberg, which we hope you’ll remember: